 Next is call queuing, which sets the order of calls based on factors like – the type of query, waiting time, and call status.

 The last step is when the call is routed to the right people.

 Each call is dispersed in different ways, here we have listed down the common types of call routing:

 For this type, incoming calls are distributed according to a fixed arrangement of agents.
 If the specific agent to handle the call is busy, it will then be transferred to the next agent on the list.

 This is also known as Ring groups, in this type, a specific call is routed to all available agents.
 Whoever answers the call first will be the one to handle the customer.

 In simultaneous call distribution, agents may tend to incur different workloads as other agents may end up taking in more phone calls than others.

-In a round-robin call distribution, it enables agents to have equal volumes of calls to be handled everyday.
+Round-robin call distribution enables agents to have equal volumes of calls to be handled every day.
 All agents will take turns in answering calls in a continuous rotational manner.

 For example in four agents, if Agent 1 takes a call, Agent 2 is required to take the second call, and the cycle goes on.